Bushcraft Skills For Outdoor, Winter Survival

-Personally, I think the winter months are the most dangerous for the outdoor enthusiast or winter traveller.
-During summer if you are overheated you can usually stop, rest and rehydrate.
-However, during a winter storm if you either not properly clothed or sheltered you are in big trouble.
+I think the winter months are the most dangerous for the outdoor enthusiast or winter traveler.
+During summer, if you are overheated, you can usually stop, rest and rehydrate.
+However, during a winter storm, if you either not adequately clothed or sheltered, you are in big trouble.
 Prevention is the key to cold winter survival.
-This article is not an exhaustive report on bush craft skills.
+This article is not an exhaustive report on bushcraft skills.
 It does not teach you how to build a survival tent or hunt for game.
 Click here for a more advanced outdoor survival guide.
 However, it is an excellent introduction to cold weather survival.
-So, if you pay attention you might be in danger of actually learning something.
-So, here are basic preventive measures that you can take for you to have the best chance of surviving in the cold.
+So, if you pay attention, you might be in danger of actually learning something.
+So, here are primary preventive measures that you can take for you to have the best chance of surviving in the cold.

 Protect Your Hands